-You can’t turn on the TV or pick up a magazine today without being bombarded with the term, “Erectile Dysfunction.”
-The ads/commercials make it seem like if a man who suffers from this just takes a little blue pill, then everything will be fine.
-Well, that hasn’t been my experience and from the posts and e-mails we receive here at Marriage Missions there are many marriages where the little blue pill didn’t “fix the problem.”
+You can’t turn on the TV or pick up a magazine today without being bombarded with the term, “Erection or Erectile Dysfunction.”
+The ads make it seem like if a man who suffers from this just takes a little blue pill, then everything will be fine.
+Well, that hasn’t been my experience.
+And from the posts and e-mails we receive here at Marriage Missions there are many marriages where the little blue pill didn’t “fix the problem.”

 In a poll that TodaysChristianWomen.com conducted a number of years ago, they discovered that 46 per cent of those who participated in the survey have dealt with this issue in their marriages.

-There are a few reasons why a man can’t obtain or maintain having an erection.
-To explore if this may be the reason this is happening to you or your husband, please click onto the following ehealthMD.com web site link to read:
+In the following linked article, it’s important to note that there are a few reasons why a man can’t obtain or maintain having an erection.
+To explore if this may be the reason this is happening in your situation, please click onto the following web site link to read: